-II.
-CONCEPT OF EVOLUTION, LIFE AND VITAL IMPULSE SYSTEMS
+2. CONCEPT OF EVOLUTION, LIFE, AND VITAL IMPULSE SYSTEMS

-For the General Theory of the Conditional Evolution of Life (GTCEL), the concept of evolution corresponds to the meaning of its short-term as well as long-term internal dynamics in which, evolution being long-term, the addition of changes are no longer in the short-term evolution but rather in each generation.
+For the general theory of the Conditional Evolution of Life –CEL–, the concept of evolution refers to both short-term and long-term internal dynamics.
+Development in the long-term would not be just the addition of changes but instead the differences in each generation.

 The next section will explain the consequences of one focus or another of evolution.